managedkaos/learning-nginx-exercise-files/README.txt

 Exit the VM by typing exit or CTRL+D.

-To stop the VM, run the following command from your termnial:
+To stop the VM, run the following command from your terminal:

         vagrant halt